palonso/MAEST/README.md

 # Usage

-We use [Sacred]() to run, configure an log our experiments.
+We use [Sacred](https://github.com/IDSIA/sacred) to run, configure an log our experiments.
 The different routines can be run with Sacred commands, and many experiment options can be diretly configure from the command line.

+The output logs are stored in `exp_logs/`, and `exp_logs/lighting_logs/` contains [TensorBoard](https://www.tensorflow.org/tensorboard) tracking of the experiments.

 ## Running the pre-training experiments

-The following script will run the pre-training routine.
+The following script runs the pre-training routine:

 ```
 python ex_maest.py